 Separate bank accounts make saving for each spouse's individual goals easier.
 While big money decisions like mortgage, retirement, and vacations are made together, you may have separate goals your spouse has no interest in.

-With price tags in the thousands, it’s easy for others to quash this sort of individualistic bucket-list spending.
-But with separate bank accounts, I can save up my own money to spend on things that are important to me.
+Price tags can be in the thousands for some things you want, and it’s easy for others to quash this sort of individualistic bucket-list spending.
+But with separate bank accounts, you can save up your own money to spend on things that are important to you.

 What’s mine stays mine